 1. The very first thing you should try is the “More” button in the Music app.
 Tap that and if you find iTunes Radio (“Radio”) listed, your problem is half-solved.
 You can drag Radio out from this list and drop it on the menu (if you prefer that).

 - swipe up the Music app and you’re done

 - Re-launch the Music app and check if “Radio” appears in the menu.

 3. Should #2 not work, you might have to sign out of your iTunes account.
 You can do this by going into Settings → iTunes & App Store and signing out.
 To sign-out:

 - Then, open the Music app (you should also force-quit the app once before).
 If “Radio” shows up, tap on it and you will be asked to sign in.

 No one solution seems to work for everyone as the bug seems to be quite random.
 Apple hasn’t acknowledged the issue so we’re all on our own.
-Apple’s support forums has a lot of people posting about the issue and we listed out the prominent fixes that seem to work for a lot of people.
+Apple’s support forums have a lot of people posting about the issue and we listed out the prominent fixes that seem to work for a lot of people.

 Going as far as restore or a re-installation of iOS 7 seems quite far stretched for a solution although users have pointed that too.
-Sometimes, you might have to make sure that the country selected in the App Store/ iTunes Store is U.S as iTunes Radio is only available for the U.S currently.
+Sometimes, you might have to make sure that the country selected in the App Store/ iTunes Store is U.S as iTunes Radio is only available in the U.S currently.